 Combine the carrots with the water, butter, and brown sugar in a medium saucepan.
-Stir to blend the ingredients thoroughly.
+Toss together.

 Bring the mixture to a boil over high heat.
-Reduce the heat to medium and continue to cook, adjusting the heat as necessary to maintain a lively simmer, about 20 to 30 minutes or until carrots are tender and the liquid has evaporated.
+Reduce the heat to medium and continue to cook, adjusting the heat as necessary to maintain a lively simmer, for about 20 to 30 minutes or until carrots are tender and the liquid has evaporated.
 Stir frequently to avoid scorching.
-Add more water if needed, until the carrots are tender.
+Add more water if needed.

 The liquids will boil down and the water will evaporate, leaving the carrots cooked and nicely glazed with the brown sugar syrup.